kristofzerbe/kiko.io/source/_drafts/A-new-blog-Blogging-and-synching-en-route.md

 ---
-title: 'A New Blog: Blogging and synching en route'
+title: 'A New Blog: Blogging and Synching en route'
 tags:
     - VS Code
     - Hexo